laravel/docs/queues.md

 #### Resource Considerations

-Queue workers are daemons and do not restart the framework before processing each job.
-Therefore, you should be careful to free any heavy resources before your job finishes.
+Daemon queue workers do not "reboot" the framework before processing each job.
+Therefore, you should free any heavy resources after each job completes.
 For example, if you are doing image manipulation with the GD library, you should free the memory with `imagedestroy` when you are done.

 <a name="queue-priorities"></a>
 ### Queue Priorities